Web Governance Audits at the World Bank

 RESULTS:

-A key result of the audit, the client was able to achieve strategic alignment: everyone had the same picture of the situation.
-The final reports served as the foundation of the official audit presented to the organization’s leadership and was formally adopted.
-This put the organization on a path toward transformational changes in their web operations.
+A key result of the audit was that the client achieved strategic alignment, as everyone had a shared understanding of the situation.
+The final reports served as the foundation of the official audit presented to the organization’s leadership and were formally adopted.
+This put the organization on a path toward transformational changes in its web operations.

-The audit briefed to the organization’s leadership became a strategic roadmap for a multi-year program to address deficiencies and create a new governance structure.
-Because of the way the audit process works, the business units will be accountable to the leadership of the organization for making changes and reporting on their work to make changes recommended in the audit.
-Web Management staff for the worldbank.org site have said the audit was spot-on and credited the work as a critical catalyst and important lever in bringing change.
+The audit brief presented to the organization’s leadership became a strategic roadmap for a multi-year program to address deficiencies and establish a new governance structure.
+Due to the audit process, business units will be held accountable to the organization’s leadership for implementing changes and reporting on their progress in implementing the recommendations made in the audit.
+The Web Management staff for the worldbank.org site has said the audit was spot-on and credited the work as a critical catalyst and important lever in bringing about change.

 >> Learn more about our Web Governance Methodology (Slideshare)